-The default language of the Web Update Wizard is English.
+The default language of the Software Update Wizard is English.
 'Out of the box', you can provide your own Message and FinalMessage text, but you are limited to a single language.

 In addition, if you are simply interested in 'improving' the in-built English prompts, you will find this section of help.